microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtAndroidManagedAppProtection.md

 ```

 ### -CustomBrowserPackageId
-Unique identifier of the preferred custom browser to open weblink on Android.
+Unique identifier of a custom browser to open weblink on Android.
-When this property is configured, ManagedBrowserToOpenLinksRequired should be true.

 ```yaml
 Type: System.String